Sticker: User-moistened stickers

 Steamer trunk luggage labels which appeared in the 1870s represented an early status symbol.

 In some areas of the U.S. voters used stickers to enter pre-printed candidate names onto election ballots.

 In 1891 Trading stamp store loyalty programs began.

 By 1896 the Return address pre-printed gummed label was being offered by printers.

 In 1896 labor union stickers urged the boycott of a Chicago bicycle maker.

 Around 1900 the Dennison Manufacturing Company offered gummed seals in gold, silver, red, green and blue, soon followed by gold and silver stars.

 By 1902 stickers began to proliferate, including dedicated businesses such as the St. Louis Sticker Co.

 In 1904 Christmas seals were first issued in Denmark.

 Example early sticker campaigns in U.S. include Red Sticker Union Made campaign, American Red Cross, and European Child Relief Fund.

 Starting in 1910 the Great Northern Railway issued poster stamps as part of their "See America First" travel advertising.

 In 1910 user-supplied photograph stickers became available.

 Sometime after 1912 a Cracker Jack included prize may have been a temporary tattoo sticker, also later offered in breakfast cereal and bubble gum packages.

 Around 1914 the Industrial Workers of the World advocated their causes via stickerettes.

 In 1914 the Famous Stars Series of portrait stamps featured silent film stars.

 Fruit origin stickers began in 1917, then later by Fyffes and widespread with 1990 PLU codes.

 Before 1918 in the U.S. stickers were in use as merchandise price tags.

 In 1919 a business in Buffalo, New York, applied stickers on receipts with the word "thanks" and a smiling face.

 Automobile window decals, such as National Park emblems, became popular in the 1920s.

 Whitman Publishing in 1940 sold a Sticker Fun Activity Set.
 Merrill Publishing Co. of Chicago issued a Stick-er Pictures book in 1941.

 In 1967 Topps began the Wacky Packages initial series of collectible moisten and stick cards.

 Self-adhesive stickers

-R. Stanton Avery is credited with creating the first self-adhesive sticker in 1935, with commercial sale in 1940 under the name "Kum Kleen Price Stickers", under the former "Avery Adhesives" company in Los Angeles, where its original use was for labeling on various goods and products.
+R. Stanton Avery is credited with creating the first self-adhesive sticker in 1935, with commercial sale in 1940 under the name "Kum Kleen Price Stickers", under the former "Avery Adhesives" company in Los Angeles (currently Avery Products Corporation), where its original use was for labeling on various goods and products.